deepscan/atom-deepscan/README.md

 > **Note:**
 > To use this extension, you should confirm that your code is transferred to the DeepScan server for inspection when you save your changes.
-> You can confirm it by pressing the Confirm button that appears when restarting VS Code after the installation.
+> You can confirm it by pressing the Confirm button that appears when restarting Atom after the installation.
 >
 > Note that your code is completely deleted from the server right after the inspection.